 International Rescue

-Did you know A & B partners with international rescues that have a shared mission to save dogs in desperate situations?
+A & B partners with international rescues that have a shared mission to save dogs in desperate situations.
 Since 2017, we have seen the rescue of hundreds of setters from Greece, Turkey, Serbia, and other European countries.

 So, why rescue dogs from abroad???